Wikipedia

 Single and split tallies from the Swiss Alps, 18th to early 20th century (Swiss Alpine Museum)

-Principally, there are two different kinds of tally sticks: the single tally and the split tally.
-A common form of the same kind of primitive counting device is seen in various kinds of prayer beads.
+There are two principal forms of tally sticks: the single tally and the split tally.
+A comparable example of this primitive counting device can be found in various types of prayer beads.

 Possible palaeolithic tally sticks